udacitydavid842/nd013-c2-fusion-starter/README.md

 To reject the wrong measurement-track pair, check whether the tracking status is in the camera field of view.

 A video of “my_tracking_results.avi” for the tracking of vehicles using lidar and camera measurements is recorded inside the project directory.
+Uploaded the file in the video folder.

 Tracking result with three tracks